 We strongly encourage pre-application discussions and potentially site visits to discuss the appropriateness of your proposed plans and to ensure that everything you need to submit is provided when the application is made.

-Payments should be made payable to the above address, at the current moment we only accept cheques for this service.
-Please include a cover letter with your payment giving details of the site and proposed works and ensure that VAT is added to the above costs.
-If you require any further information please do not hesitate to email [email protected].
+Please include a cover letter with your payment giving details of the site and proposed works.
+If you require any further information please do not hesitate to email; [email protected].

 Landowner riparian responsibility